lignumsystem/lignum-core/README.md

-	sudo port install doxygen +qt5     #doxygen with Qt5 dependency sudo port install doxygen-launcher #doxygen and doxywizard GUI sudo port install graphviz         #Graphviz and dot for Doxygen figures sudo port install texlive +full    #LaTeX full installation
+	sudo port install doxygen +qt5     #doxygen with Qt5 dependency sudo port install doxygen-launcher #doxygen and doxywizard GUI sudo port install graphviz         #Graphviz and dot for Doxygen figures sudo port install texlive [+full]  #LaTeX [full] installation

-Doxygen documentation uses the built-in LaTeX mathematical environment only.
-Auxiliary packages such as *amstex* are not used.
+The `doxygen` port provides the stable version, whereas the `doxygen-devel` package tracks the latest Doxygen development releases.

 To produce Doxygen software documentation use the project Doxyfile:

 	doxygen Doxyfile 2> errors.txt
 	open  DoxygenDoc/html/index.html   #Final documentation

-Project Doxyfiles specify *DoxygenDoc* as the destination for final documents.
+Each project's Doxyfile sets the *DoxygenDoc* directory as the destination for final documents.

+Doxygen documentations use the built-in LaTeX mathematical environment only.
+Auxiliary packages such as *amstex* are not used.

-#### Troubleshooting LaTeX installation issues
+#### LaTeX installation issues
+The default `texlive` installation is sufficient for writing academic journal articles.
+Upgrading to the *+full* variant consumes an additional 8+ GB of disk space for packages rarely needed.
+Furthermore, the *+full* variant introduces a complex dependency tree that can force hours of local source file compilation.
+These builds are  prone to errors, particularly following the launch of a major macOS version when package compatibility is still being updated.

+#### jxrlib installation fails
-LaTeX installation or ugrade can fail because the `jxrlib` CMake configuration is incompatible with CMake 4.
+LaTeX installation or ugrade can fail because the CMake configuration for `jxrlib` is incompatible with CMake 4.
 Temporarily downgrade to CMake 3 and reinstall `texlive`:

 	sudo port uninstall cmake-devel #CMake 4
 	sudo port install cmake         #CMake 3
-	sudo port install texlive       #Alternatively: port upgrade
+	sudo port install texlive       #Alternatively: sudo port upgrade texlive

 Finally, replace CMake 3 with CMake 4.

 ### Python
 Some C++ projects use Cython to expose their software as Python packages.
-To set up this environment, install Python, create a virtual environment, and install Cython along with required packages.
+To set up Python environment:

++ Install Python
++ Create a Python virtual environment
++ Install Cython
++ Install the required packages

+Follow the Terminal command line sequence:

 	sudo port install python312                               #Python 3.12
-	/opt/local/bin/python3.12 -m venv ~/venv/lignumsystem     #Create virtual environment source ~/venv/lignumsystem/bin/activate                   #Activate the virtual environment
+	/opt/local/bin/python3.12 -m venv ~/venv/lignumsystem     #Create a Python virtual environment source ~/venv/lignumsystem/bin/activate                   #Activate the virtual environment
-	(lignumsystem) pip install --upgrade pip setuptools wheel #Core packaging tools for Python 3.12 (lignumsystem) pip install Cython                         #Cython for Python 3.12 (lignumsystem) pip install -r requirements.txt            #Install required python packages
+	(lignumsystem) pip install --upgrade pip setuptools wheel #Core packaging tools for Python 3.12 (lignumsystem) pip install Cython                         #Cython for Python 3.12 (lignumsystem) pip install -r requirements.txt            #Install the required python packages

 The [requirements.txt](https://github.com/lignumsystem/lignum-core/blob/master/requirements.txt)
-file is available in *lignum-core*.
+file is available in the *lignum-core* directory.

-The build process for C++ extensions with Cython is in *setup.py* files:
+The build processes for C++ extensions with Cython are in *setup.py* files:

 	(lignumsystem) python3 setup.py build_ext --inplace

-See instructions for each use case.
+See detailed instructions for each use case.

 > [!TIP]
 > In the example the *lignumsystem* virtual environment is in the *~/venv* directory, where